Historic Gaslamp District Walking Tour (Self Guided), San Diego

 7) Louis Bank of Commerce

-The Louis Bank of Commerce is a historic building which dates back to 1887.
-During San Diego鈥檚 boom years of the 1880s, German-born real estate entrepreneur Isidor Louis commissioned well-known architect John Bills Stannard to design headquarters for his bank of commerce.
+During the boom years of the 1880s, San Diego thought it was the next San Francisco.
+In 1887, German-born entrepreneur Isidor Louis commissioned well-known architect John Bills Stannard to design a showpiece headquarters for his very own bank of commerce.
 The bank specialized in business loans, so this granite edifice, the first of its kind in the city, proved to be a perfect fit.

 8) Balboa Theatre